For Artie Shaw it surely wasn’t “his finest orchestra”, the Rhythmakers (sic!), who nevertheless did some greatly swingin’ sides in 1937 & 1938.

 3. The Blues March (Part 1 & 2) – Solos: Cliff Leeman (d) Johnny Best (tp) Tony Pastor (ts) Les Burness (p) Artie Shaw (cl) Les Burness (p) George Arus (tb) Artie Shaw (cl) Les Burness (p) – August 4, 1937

 4. Free Wheeling – Solos: Artie Shaw (cl) Tony Pastor (ts) Artie Shaw (cl) Les Burness (p) Artie Shaw (cl) Leo Watson (voc) – September 17, 1937.

 5. Free For All – Solos: Artie Shaw (cl) Tony Pastor (ts) George Arus (tb) Johnny Best (tp) Artie Shaw (cl) Les Burness (p) Artie Shaw (cl) – October 18, 1937.

 6. When I Go A-Dreamin’ – Helen Forrest, vocal.

-Blog owner’s note: This would belong to the “Artie-Shaw-Dreams thread”; but since the jump tune came directly after, I’d decided to leave the order intact.
+Blog owner’s note: This would belong to the “Artie-Shaw-Dreams article” (which has to get updated with new sound); but since the jump tune came directly after, I’d decided to leave the order intact.

 Quote from the liners to the pictured LP: